thisIsTheFoxe/DMML/README.md

 This is a neural network with exactly 3 layers (exactly 1 hidden layer).
 It was the first, simple implementation of a MLP.
 The functionality is very similar to the new `NeuralNetwork`.
 Therefore the general `NeuralNetwork` should be used instead.

 ## CI
 There are two CI tests.
-The first, trivial test just prooves that the CI is working as expected.
-The second test creates a single-layer perceptron that solves the linear seperable OR-problem.
+The first, trivial test just proves that the CI is working as expected.
+The second test creates a single-layer perceptron that solves the linear separable OR-problem.

 ![Python application](https://github.com/thisIsTheFoxe/DMML/workflows/Python%20application/badge.svg)